iotaledger/goshimmer/docs/protocol_specification/tangle.md

 A message is syntactically valid if:
 1. The message length does not exceed `MAX_MESSAGE_SIZE` bytes.
-2. When the message parsing is complete, there are not any trailing bytes left that were not parsed.
+1. When the message parsing is complete, there are not any trailing bytes left that were not parsed.
-4. At least 1 and at most 8 distinct parents are given, ordered ASC and at least `MIN_STRONG_PARENTS` are strong parents.
+1. Parents Blocks must be ordered by ASC type.
+1. Exactly 1 <i>Strong Parents Block</i> must exist.
+1. Parents in each Parents Block types must be ordered ASC without repetition.
+1. Parents must be unique across Parents Blocks.

 ### Semantic Validation
 Messages that do not pass the Semantic Validation are discarded.
 Only semantically valid messages continue in the data flow.